TABLE OF CONTENTS

 However, if the CFO is the creator of this Purchase Order, there can be two options:

-- If the documents auto-approve is active, the document will be automatically approved on the last step after confirmation.
+• If the document auto-approve is active, the document will be automatically approved on the last step after confirmation.

-- If the documents auto-approve is inactive, the first step will be automatically approved after the document confirmation.
+• If the document auto-approve is inactive, the first step will be automatically approved after the document confirmation.

 In case the CFO should approve the document only once (as the first approver only), we suggest removing the Finance department from his second approval step.